-Large-scale, commercialized microalgae cultivation and harvesting processes which are used to produce algae-based biofuels are resource intensive.
+Large-scale, commercialized microalgae cultivation and harvesting processes that are used to produce algae-based biofuels are resource-intensive.

 - High volumes of water are required;